fahuamancaja/TandemTrivia/README.md

 ## Known Bug
  When first loading into Visual Studio you might have to reinstall the Microsoft.EntityFrameworkCore.Analyzers 5.0.0-rc.2.20475.6 package.
- You might get assembly errors if Dotnet 5 is not default or primary.
+ You might get assembly errors if .NET 5 is not default or primary.
 Please ensure Dotnet 5.0+ is installed!